alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ## Examples

-The `examples` directory contains a fully functional sample setup to demonstrate how to use this tool.
+The `examples` directory contains a fully functional sample setup that follows the required directory structure and demonstrates how to use this tool.

 ### Included Extensions

 There are three example extensions in `examples/example`:
--   `ResponseTransformerExtensionNoDependenciesJava.java`: A simple transformer written in Java with no external dependencies.
+-   `ResponseTransformerExtensionNoDependenciesJava.java`: A simple transformer in Java.
--   `ResponseTransformerExtensionNoDependenciesKotlin.kt`: A simple transformer written in Kotlin with no external dependencies.
+-   `ResponseTransformerExtensionNoDependenciesKotlin.kt`: A simple transformer in Kotlin.
--   `ResponseTransformerExtensionWithDependenciesKotlin.kt`: A transformer written in Kotlin that uses an external dependency (`org.apache.commons:commons-lang3`) to showcase dependency bundling.
+-   `ResponseTransformerExtensionWithDependenciesKotlin.kt`: A Kotlin transformer that uses an external dependency (`org.apache.commons:commons-lang3`).

-All transformers add a simple message to the response body indicating which transformer was used.

 ### Configuration (`wiremock-docker-easy-extensions-config.yaml`)

 The example config file is set up to:
 -   Read the source files from the `examples/example` directory.
 -   Include the `commons-lang3` dependency.
--   Build the bundled JAR into `build/extensions/wiremock-extensions-bundled.jar`.
--   Configure WireMock to use mappings from `examples/mappings` and files from `examples/__files`.

 ### Mappings

-The [examples/mappings/requests.json](examples/docker-example/mappings/requests.json) file defines three stub mappings.
+The [examples/mappings/requests.json](examples/mappings/requests.json) file defines three stub mappings.
 Each mapping targets a specific URL and uses one of the custom response transformers.
 For example:

 ```json